-MODERATE - No Daytime Burning.
+Low - No Daytime Burning.

-Although the fire ban has been lifted, extreme caution must be taken with all open flames.
+Extreme caution must be taken with all open flames.
 Small fires are permitted in most rural areas of Muskoka keeping in mind that NO DAYTIME BURNING is allowed.

 The Fire Dept remind residents and visitor that you must have adequate tools and water to extinguish the fire if the need arises and you must be with your fire at all times.